AdaCore/aws/docs/source/introduction.rst

 Introduction
 ************

-`AWS` stand for *Ada Web Server*.
+`AWS` stands for *Ada Web Server*.
 It is an Ada implementation of the `HTTP/1.1` protocol as defined in the RFC-2616 from June 1999.

-The goal is not to build a full Web server but more to make it possible to use a Web browser (like Internet Explorer, or Netscape Navigator) to control an Ada application.
+The goal is not to build a full Web server but more to make it possible to use a Web browser (like Firefox or Chrome) to control an Ada application.
 As we'll see later it is also possible to have two Ada programs exchange informations via the `HTTP` protocol.
-This is possible as `AWS` also implement the client side of the HTTP protocol.
+This is possible as `AWS` also implements the client side of the HTTP protocol.

 Moreover with this library it is possible to have more than one server in a single application.
 It is then possible to export different kind